learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ## Summary

-In this simple exercise, we saw map-reduce in action towards solving a basic NLP task i.e. counting the stop words and keep words frequency of a text corpus.
-This exercise can be seen as the first step towards text analytics on big data platforms.
+In this simple exercise, we saw Map-Reduce in action for solving a basic NLP task i.e. counting the frequency of stop words and keep words of a text corpus.
+This exercise can be seen as a first step towards text analytics on big data platforms.
 After this lab, we will get into more advanced use cases of pyspark, specifically for machine learning applications.